yavorysynka/zotero-better-bibtex/Configuration.md

 superior, but the LaTeX world moves slowly, so many people won't have it yet.
 But if you're an early adapter, you can enable it here

-Use the extended biber 2.7 format for names with particles - ony works in BibLaTeX 3.5 or later
+Use the extended biber 2.7 format for names with particles - only works in BibLaTeX 3.5 or later

 ## Journal abbreviations